Why you need to ditch one-to-one meetings with your executive team

 A typical executive meeting pattern is 1:1s with the CEO and weekly management meetings.
 But if you’re working to improve accountability, this will hinder you.

 Often the weekly management meetings are anaemic.
 Another client recently described a dysfunctional Executive team that he’d just left.
-He said, ‘Dom – the weekly team meetings were terrible!
+He said, ‘Dominic – the weekly team meetings were terrible!
 Every member got given 20 minutes.
 They put together a load of PowerPoint slides and talked for 19 minutes about the status of their function.
 None of the other team members asked any difficult questions.
 They all filibustered their way through to avoid any meaningful questions from the CEO.
 And then they had another pointless meeting the following week.’

 My advice if you’re in this situation?
 Switch the meetings.
 Ditch the 1:1s and ineffective management meetings and instead hold short daily huddles.
 No more than 15 minutes.
 Get the team used to discussing their progress with each other.
 Yes, there may be groans when you do this.
-I’ve yet to meet an Executive team that likes daily huddles.
+I’ve yet to meet an executive team member who likes daily huddles.
 But in the teams that have successfully adopted this, there is a huge time saving and reduction in emails.
 And accountability starts to be owned by the team and not the CEO.

 I’m not saying 1:1s should be abandoned entirely in the business.
 They have an important role further down the hierarchy.
 But stop doing them at an executive level.